Proper Adjectives For Intermediate learners

 Tip!

-It is useful to know that when you want to add a suffix to the proper adjectives, It is obligatory that you insert a hyphen between them.
+If you want to add a suffix to proper adjectives, a hyphen must be added between them.
 Look at the following examples:

 Pre-Rafaelite period